cont-limno/LAGOSUS/README.md

 repository](https://portal.edirepository.org/nis/home.jsp).
 Files are
 stored in a temporary directory before being “compiled” to an `R` data format in the location specified by the `dest_folder` argument.
-Recommended setting is `lagos_path()`.
+Recommended setting is `lagosus_path()`.
 Data only needs to be downloaded one time per version per machine.
 Each `LAGOSUS` [module](https://cont-limno.github.io/LAGOSUS/articles/lagosus_structure.html) has a unique version number.